 See more info

 Accessibility to the Human Rights Council discussions

 States and International Organisations can organise public exhibitions and special events at the UN premises in Geneva, Switzerland.
 When such exhibitions coincide with Human Rights Council meetings, their content require prior review and approval by the Council Secretariat.
-In essence, exhibitions must be compatible with the values, purposes and principles of the UN, shall not be of a profit-generating or otherwise commercial nature, shall be of an artistic and/or cultural nature rather than political nature, shall not single out or refer to any other State without that State’s consent, and the content must not be too graphic in nature.
+In essence, exhibitions must be compatible with the values, purposes and principles of the UN, shall not be of a profit-generating or otherwise commercial nature, shall be of an artistic and/or cultural nature rather than political nature, in particular, the content must not depict an issue being addressed by the Human Rights Council; shall not single out or refer to any other State without that State’s consent, and the content must not be too graphic in nature.
 For the Human Rights Council guidelines on exhibitions, please click

 Nelson Mandela World Human Rights Moot Court Competition

 Nelson Mandela Moot Court Competition, co-organized by the Human Rights Council Branch, is the only moot court competition for students from all around the world that is explicitly dedicated to human rights.